-Resident tuition for 2006-2007 will be \$50 per semester hour.
+Resident tuition for 2008-2009 will be \$50 per semester hour.
 The increase is included in these figures.

-Non-Resident tuition for 2006-2007 will be \$325 per semester hour.
+Non-Resident tuition for 2008-2009 will be \$331 per semester hour.

-Students attending courses taught at off-campus sites only will not be required to pay the Student Union/Center fee, the Medical Service fee, or the Wellness Center fee.
+Students attending courses taught at off-campus sites only will not be required to pay the Student Union/Center fee, the Medical Service fee, the Recreation Center fee, or the Wellness Center fee.
 All other fees are required.